Roll20/roll20-character-sheets/HeroSystem6eHeroic/README.md

 ![Armor Worksheet](/HeroSystem6eHeroic/images/armorWorksheet.png)

-The "Roll" button to send an item's critical information to the chat window.
+Use the "Roll" button to send an item's critical information to the chat window.
 If ACT is not *NA* Roll20 will make an activation roll.
 If the option to use the hit location system is active, Roll20 will also display locations.

 ![Armor Activation Chat Message](/HeroSystem6eHeroic/images/BlueButtonChat.png)![Armor Activation Alternate Chat Message](/HeroSystem6eHeroic/images/BlueButtonChat2.png)